Victor Garber: Theatre

 He appeared on Broadway in the original productions of Deathtrap, Sweeney Todd and Noises Off (1983), and in the original Off-Broadway cast of Assassins, as well as the 1990s revival of Damn Yankees.
 In 1986, Garber appeared at Circle in the Square opposite Uta Hagen in You Never Can Tell.
 He was nominated for four Tony Awards and opened the 48th Tony Awards program in 1994 (the year he was nominated for the Tony Award for Best Actor in a Musical for Damn Yankees).
 In 1998, he co-starred on Broadway in the Tony Award-winning play Art with Alan Alda and Alfred Molina.
 In 2005, he played the role of Fredrik Egerman in the Los Angeles Opera production of A Little Night Music.
 He played Ben Stone in a critically praised Encores! staged concert production of Follies (2007) opposite Donna Murphy.
 In mid-2007, he played Garry Essendine in a production of Noël Coward's Present Laughter at Boston's Huntington Theatre.
 He reprised the role on Broadway in the Roundabout Theatre production, which opened in January 2010.

 In January 2018, Garber replaced David Hyde Pierce as Horace Vandergelder in the Tony-winning Broadway revival of Hello, Dolly! at the Shubert Theatre opposite Bernadette Peters.
-Garber began performances on January 20 prior to the press opening on February 22.
+Garber began performances on January 20, prior to the press opening on February 22.

 Garber received the 2018 Theatre World John Willis Award for Lifetime Achievement.

 Film

 His earlier film work includes Godspell (1973) as Jesus Christ (the part he played originally in the 1972 Canadian stage production) and Sleepless in Seattle (1993).
-He starred opposite Goldie Hawn, Diane Keaton, and Bette Midler in The First Wives Club as film producer Bill Atchison, husband of Goldie Hawn's character, Elise Eliot, in 1996.
+He starred opposite Goldie Hawn, Diane Keaton, and Bette Midler in The First Wives Club as film producer Bill Atchison, husband of Hawn's character Elise Eliot, in 1996.
 In James Cameron's Titanic (1997), he essayed a Mid-Ulster accent to play the shipbuilder Thomas Andrews.

 In 2009, Garber voiced DC Comics supervillain Sinestro in the direct-to-video animated film Green Lantern: First Flight.
 That same year, Garber played a Klingon interrogator in J. J. Abrams' Star Trek film; however, his scenes were deleted from the finished film.

 In 2010, Garber had an uncredited cameo in The Town, directed by Ben Affleck, as David, a bank manager.
 Garber also appeared in the film Ice Quake.
 In late 2012, he appeared in Affleck's film Argo, about the Iran hostage crisis; Garber portrayed Canadian Ambassador to Iran Kenneth D. Taylor.
 He also co-starred in 2014 thriller Big Game.

 Garber narrated the 2017 film They Shall Not Perish.
 Other film appearances include Annie (1999), Legally Blonde (2001), and Tuck Everlasting (2002).